CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 ### RDBMS or Big Data solution

 Instead of using FHIR and FHIR Server, the team could develop a custom solution with a RDBMS or NoSQL option.
-The team would fully manage the infrastructure and architecture and communicate with STLTs how to use our custom data model
+The team would fully manage the infrastructure and architecture and communicate with STLTs how to use our custom data model.

 Pros:
 - With a RDBMS solution, data can be accessed via queries quickly, there is no need to manipulate data further for analytics purpose